Massumeh Farhad

 Massumeh Farhad is an Iranian-born American curator, art historian, and author.
 She is the Chief Curator and Curator of Islamic Art at the Freer Gallery of Art and Arthur M. Sackler Gallery at the Smithsonian Institution National Museum of Asian Art.
 She is known for her work with Persian 17th-century manuscripts.

 Biography

 Massumeh Farhad grew up in Iran, and emigrated from Iran to the United States to attend university.
 Farhad has a PhD (1987) in art history from Harvard University.
 In 1997, she had been in a relationship with the Chief Curator of the National Museum of African Art, Philip L. Ravenhill (1945–1997) before his death.

-She has contributed to the Encyclopaedia Iranica.
+She has contributed to the Encyclopædia Iranica.
 Farhad has curated numerous exhibitions including the "Art of the Persian Courts" (1996), "The Heroic Past: The Persian Book of Kings" (2000), "Fountains of Light: The Nuhad Es-Said Collection of Metalwork" (2000), "Antoin Sevruguin and the Persian Image" (2001), "The Adventures of Hamza" (2002), "Style and Status: Imperial Costumes From Ottoman Turkey" (2005), "Facing East: Portraits from Asia" (2006), "Falnama: The Book of Omens" (2009), and "The Art of Qur’an: Treasures from the Museum of Turkish and Islamic Art" (2016–2017).